juftin/camply/README.md

 #### Look for Recreation Areas to Search

-This search lists recreation areas.
-It accepts `--search` and `--state` arguments
+Just need to find what your local Recreation Area ID number is?
+This simple command allows you to search and list recreation areas.
+It accepts `--search` and `--state` arguments.

 ```shell
 camply recreation-areas --search "Yosemite National Park"